Training Outcomes Within Your Budget!

 Volume Formula for a Right Circular Hollow Cylinder

-This formula accounts for the volume of the material making up the cylinder by subtracting the volume of the inner cylinder from the volume of the outer cylinder.
+This formula accounts for the volume of the material making up the cylinder by subtracting the inner cylinder's volume from the volume of the outer cylinder.

 Volume Formula for a Right Circular Hollow Cylinder